ICC prosecutors say Libyan suspect was notorious torturer - Headlines news and analysis from Global Banking & Finance Review

 Prosecutors said Al Hishri personally abused and tortured inmates and raped them as part of a pattern of sexualised torture.
 They asked judges to confirm 17 counts of crimes against humanity and war crimes including murder, rape, persecution and enslavement dating from February 2015 until early 2020.

-If judges confirm the charges, Al Hishri's case could become the first trial at the ICC focused on Libya.
+The hearings are set to close on Thursday and judges will have 60 days to issue a ruling.
+If the court confirms the charges, Al Hishri's case could become the first ICC trial focused on Libya.

-The ICC has been looking into alleged war crimes and crimes against humanity in Libya since the case was referred to the court by the U.N.
-Security Council in 2011.
+The ICC has been looking into alleged war crimes and crimes against humanity in Libya since such cases were referred to the court by the U.N.
+Security Council in 2011, the year of a NATO-backed uprising in the country.

 In January 2025 Italy briefly arrested another ICC suspect also linked to the Mitiga prison, but he was released and returned to Libya, sparking condemnation.

-(Reporting by Stephanie van den Berg; Editing by Alexandra Hudson)
+(Reporting by Stephanie van den Berg; Editing by Alexandra Hudson, Aidan Lewis)

 Key Takeaways